 Both participation in any project and the amount of information shared with PFI is voluntary.

-All recruiters are guided by privacy legislation (Privacy Act 1993).
+All recruiters are guided by current privacy legislation.
 Personal information is also protected by the Unsolicited Electronic Messages Act 2007

 PFI does not use any information for purposes other than determining whether a person is suitable for a particular project.

 When our staff call you about a research project, you respond to an email or survey, we collect information that you supply to us and this may include:

 - • Your opinions and feedback on your use of certain brands, products or services.

 - • Information regarding your personal or professional interests and experience with the services that our clients offer

 - • We may also collect personal information from you including ethnicity, political options, religious beliefs, household income and living situation

 Sensitive information will only be collected with your prior consent and only if it is directly related to, or reasonably necessary for the research we conduct.